frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

-Next we'll turn our attention back to the header section and style the menu...
+Next we'll turn our attention back to the header section and style the menu.
+We'll make our links a consistent colour and remove the underlines so that it looks a bit cleaner.

 ```jsx
 // File: /packages/my-first-theme/src/components/index.js